Keep all regular medical and laboratory appointments.

 Some products have ingredients that could raise your heart rate or blood pressure.
 Tell your pharmacist what products you are using, and ask how to use them safely (especially cough-and-cold products or diet aids).

-This medication may interfere with certain urine lab tests (e.g., 5-HIAA levels), possibly causing false test results.
+This medication may interfere with certain urine lab tests (such as 5-HIAA levels), possibly causing false test results.
 Make sure lab personnel and all your doctors know you use this drug.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.
 Symptoms of overdose may include: nausea, vomiting, loss of appetite, sweating, stomach/abdominal pain, extreme tiredness, yellowing eyes/skin, dark urine, agitation, confusion, hallucinations, seizures.